earizon/2D_txt_diagram_beautify/README.md

 # Apropos

-This Keep it simple and stupid scripts lets you draw 2D diagrams with your keyboard and then, beautify them with Unicode.
+This Keep it simple and stupid script (KISS) lets you draw 2D diagrams with your keyboard and then, beautify them with Unicode.

 Example: